Border tour spurs supply drive

 Schmucker said the trip gave her a way to connect not only to the geographical area, but also to those involved in the issue of immigration.

-"I have a clear bias," Schmucker admitted.
+"I have a clear bias," Schmucker said.
 "I want to help these people."

 The Toews were surprised and impressed with the abundance of aid given near the United States' southern border — something they said they have not seen reported by TV news stations.